tchajed/sys-verif-docker/DEVELOPING.md

 ## OCaml version to use

-> [!CAUTION]
-> Don't use flambda.

-A quick benchmark shows flambda does improve performance slightly, but I was getting sporadic illegal instruction errors when doing the amd64 build (under Docker in Rosetta on arm64).
-These are not worth it; just use regular OCaml.
-It's fine to use OCaml 5.2.* or 4.14.*.
+It's fine to use OCaml 5.2.\* or 4.14.\*.
+Benchmarking shows flambda doesn't make much of a difference.

 ## Testing